 Patient Counseling Information

-Patients should be advised of the potential benefits and risks of ZELBORAF.
-Physicians should instruct their patients to read the Medication Guide before starting ZELBORAF therapy.
+Health care providers should advise patients of the potential benefits and risks of ZELBORAF and instruct their patients to read the Medication Guide before starting ZELBORAF therapy.
 Inform patients of the following:

 - ZELBORAF can cause mild to severe photosensitivity.
-Advise ZELBORAF-treated patients to avoid sun exposure while taking ZELBORAF.
-While taking the drug, patients should be advised to wear protective clothing and use a broad spectrum UVA/UVB sunscreen and lip balm (SPF ≥ 30) when outdoors to help protect against sunburn [see WARNINGS AND PRECAUTIONS].
+Advise ZELBORAF-treated patients to avoid sun exposure, wear protective clothing, and use a broad spectrum UVA/UVB sunscreen and lip balm (SPF ≥ 30) when outdoors to help protect against sunburn [see WARNINGS AND PRECAUTIONS].

 There have been no formal studies conducted assessing the carcinogenic potential of vemurafenib.
 ZELBORAF increased the development of cutaneous squamous cell carcinomas in patients in clinical trials.